 - Auslan Play Books

-‘Twenty six “Colouring in Pages” including an Auslan Sign of the subject, its written description of how to do the sign and a black and white picture that the children can play with.
+‘Twenty six “Colouring in Pages” including an Auslan Sign of the subject, its written description of how to do the sign and a black and white pictures that children can play with.
 The written text is in dot format and can be traced around to assist children in their writing’.
 Prompt Education.
 Fee-based.
-They also have other books being continually added to their stock and improvements made to existing books so keep checking back.
-Check the site as they have a new range of books available.
+They also have other books being continually added to their stock.

 - Auslan Resources

-Includes the Auslan Fonts link provided here, lesson plans and activities for Primary children, resources for VCE Auslan courses, links to other resources and Auslan information.
-Also check Deaf Read Auslan Resources for links to these.
+Includes the Auslan Fonts link provided above, lesson plans and activities for Primary children, resources for VCE Auslan courses, links to other resources, Auslan information.

 - Auslan Services